vulcand/vulcand/documentation/source/proxy.rst

   -sealKey=""                    # sealKey is used to store encrypted data in the backend,
-                                 # use 'vulcanctl secret new_key' to create a new key.
+                                 # use 'vctl secret new_key' to create a new key.

   -statsdAddr="localhost:8185"   # statsdAddr - address where Vulcand will emit statsd metrics -statsdPrefix="vulcand"        # statsdPrefix is a prefix prepended to every metric